 I boarded the train in Laxey.
-The Manx Electric Railways celebrated their 125th Birthday this year and the history of this rail is seen in their trams.
+The Manx Electric Railways celebrated their 125th Birthday in 2018 and the history of this rail is seen in their trams.
 The quaint seating, wood frame and conductor’s area are all well-preserved; updated yet full of the charm of yesteryear.
 I felt as if I was walking in to a time capsule.

 The tram was packed this October day with visitors exploring the countryside and local families out for a nice Sunday afternoon… there were even some four-legged friends on-board!
 My partner and I found a cosy seat in the middle of the car and proceeded to literally watch the world go by.

 The country side passes by in a cacophony of sights and scenes.
 Sheep, seemingly weightless hop up the mountain.
 Angles ascend and descend around the tram as the colours of Mann burst in an autumnal assurgency.

 We pulled into the only stop before the Summit, the ‘Bungalow’- directly on the TT course.
 I saw a group of hikers heading to the Summit on foot.
 As I sat in the comfort and warmth of my seat in the tram, I thought to myself, ‘Maybe next time…’